trudi-group/ipfs-tools/README.md

-# ipfs-resolver
+# ipfs-tools

-Umbrella project for all things related to resolving and analyzing IPFS blocks with Rust.
+Umbrella project for all things related to monitoring, indexing, and analyzing IPFS stuff with Rust.

 Most of the sub-projects have their own README to explain some things in more detail.